-The Sphere of Influence Amendment (SOIA) consists primarily of flat agricultural lands.
+The Sphere of Influence Amendment Area (SOIA Area) consists primarily of flat agricultural lands.
 Other land uses includes the recently closed Sunset Sky Ranch Airport, the developed areas of Old Town Franklin, the Franklin Cemetery, and low-density residential (Exhibit 2-4).
 Agricultural areas include row crops and grazing areas for livestock.
-The SOIA contains drainage canals, irrigation ditches, agricultural ponds, and other aquatic resources (Exhibit 3.4-1 and Exhibit 3.9-2).
+The SOIA Area contains drainage canals, irrigation ditches, agricultural ponds, and other aquatic resources (Table 3.4-1, Exhibit 3.4-1, and Exhibit 3.9-2).
 There is very little riparian habitat within the project area.
 Riparian areas are generally found in small patches along drainage ditches within agricultural areas.
-There are significant areas of riparian habitat within the vicinity of the project area within the Stone Lakes National Wildlife Preserve; west of the SOIA; and along the Cosumnes River, south and east of the project area.
+There are significant areas of riparian habitat within the vicinity of the project area within the Stone Lakes National Wildlife Preserve; in areas west of the SOIA Area; and along the Cosumnes River, south and east of the project area.

 The project area does not contain any areas defined as woodlands.
-However, there are many large trees within the SOIA that are generally associated with rural residential areas.
-Trees and shrubs within the SOIA may provide nesting habitat for many migratory bird species.
+However, there are many large trees within the SOIA Area that are generally associated with rural residential areas.
+Trees and shrubs within the SOIA Area may provide nesting habitat for a variety of migratory bird species.

-Agricultural cropland
+Agricultural Cropland

-Agricultural cropland is the most predominant land use within the SOIA.
-Rural residential areas are interspersed within the agricultural areas in the SOIA.
-Because this habitat is intensively managed, vegetation is limited to cultivated crops, predominately grains, orchards, and vineyards, with ruderal (weedy) vegetation along the margins.
-Common ruderal species to be expected include Italian ryegrass (Lolium multiforum), ripgut brome (Bromus diandrus), pigweed (Amaranthus albus), and yellow star-thistle (Centaurea solstitialis).
+Agricultural cropland is the predominant land within the SOIA Area.
+Because this habitat is intensively and routinely managed, vegetation is limited to cultivated crops; predominately grains, orchards, and vineyards, with ruderal (weedy) vegetation along the margins.

 Agricultural cropland generally provides low-quality breeding habitat for wildlife species due to the high level and frequency of disturbance; however, it provides cover and foraging habitat for many species.
-Species expected to occur in this habitat include American crow (Corvus brachyrhynchos),

-American robin (Turdus migratorius), western scrub jay (Aphelocoma californica), Brewer's blackbird (Euphagus cyanocephalus), and European starling (Sturmus vulgaris).
+Typical avian species that forage in this habitat type include the Swainson's hawk (Buteo swainsoni), northern harrier (Circus cyaneus), redtail hawk (Buteo jamaicensis), greater sandhill crane (Grus canadensis tabida), tricolored blackbird (Agelaius tricolor), western burrowing owl (Athene cunicularia), white-tailed kite (Elanus leucurus).